Battle of Almaraz: The battle

 The attack on the bridge at Almaraz began at dawn on 19 May, when Chowne's guns opened up against the castle at Mirabete.
 The defenders of Fort Napoleon, warned of the presence of Hill's troops, were prepared for the assault but were still taken by surprise when the 50th and part of the 71st burst from their cover and charged up towards the fort in the face of fire from the defenders and from the guns in Fort Ragusa.
 British troops were struck down as they dashed forward, but some reached the top of the hill and flung their ladders against the scarp.
 The men pulled themselves onto the first of the two steps and drew their ladders up.
 They placed the ladders on the step, climbed to the top of the ramparts, and were soon engaged in hand-to-hand fighting with the defenders along the ramparts.

 First up was Captain Candler of the 50th, who leapt over the parapet and was struck by several French musket balls.
 His men followed him, and the defenders soon began to retreat to the bridge-head.
 The commander of the fort, Colonel Aubert, refused to run and put up a gallant fight.
 He refused the offer of surrender, and a sergeant of the 50th ran him through with his pike.
 French troops tried to get to safety inside the tower but were forced to surrender.
 The guns of Fort Ragusa were unable to fire for fear of hitting their own men fleeing to the river.

 The defenders of the bridge-head joined in the retreat across the pontoon bridge.
 The guns inside Fort Ragusa fired briefly against Fort Napoleon until answered by the captured guns.
 The action had lasted just 40 minutes.
 Four grenadiers of the 92nd swam to Fort Ragusa and brought back some boats to repair the pontoon bridge.
 Soon the rest of Hill's force arrived to find the French abandoning all their works on both sides of the river.
 Hill had these works blown up and the bridge burned.

 Aftermath

 The castle at Mirabete remained in French hands after Sir William Erskine, 2nd Baronet spread a rumour that Soult's entire force was approaching.
 This caused Hill, who had intended to level the castle, to retire to Trujillo and lose the chance to achieve complete success.
 The raid on the bridge at Almaraz cost the British 33 killed and 148 wounded, of which 28 of those killed and 110 of those wounded belonged to the 50th Regiment.
-French losses were estimated at about 400, 259 of whom were prisoners.
+French losses were estimated at 400, 259 of whom were prisoners.

 In 1813, the Duke of Wellington sent Lieutenant Colonel Henry Sturgeon of the British Royal Staff Corps to repair the bridge.
 Sturgeon constructed a suspension bridge, similar to the one he built at Alcántara.
 The Spanish built the present bridge between 1841 and 1845.